 Types of Nematode Management Practices:

 - Use of tolerant varieties of cotton.
 Many early resistant cotton varieties were developed primarily to control the root-knot nematode/Fusarium wilt complex.
 The Acala variety has shown good resistance in western areas.
-Today most commercial varieties have some tolerance to this complex.
+Today most commercial varieties have some tolerance to root-knot.
 Very few varieties of cotton show significant tolerance to other major cotton nematodes.

 - Cultural practices: